Caliche

-Caliche is generally light-colored, but can range from white to light pink to reddish-brown, depending on the impurities present.
-It generally occurs on or near the surface, but can be found in deeper subsoil deposits, as well.
+Caliche is generally light-colored but can range from white to light pink to reddish-brown, depending on the minerals present.
+Caliche is a mark of older landscapes.
+It generally occurs on or very near the surface.
+Where caliche layers originate at some depth from the soil surface, intact landscapes and buried landscapes are more likely than eroded surfaces to have caliche well below the soil surface.
 Layers vary from a few inches to feet thick, and multiple layers can exist in a single location.
-A caliche layer in a soil profile is sometimes called a K horizon.
+The caliche layer in a soil profile is sometimes called a K horizon.

 In northern Chile and Peru, caliche also refers to mineral deposits that include nitrate salts.
 Caliche can also refer to various claylike deposits in Mexico and Colombia.
 In addition, it has been used to describe some forms of quartzite, bauxite, kaolinite, laterite, chalcedony, opal, and soda niter.

 A similar material, composed of calcium sulfate rather than calcium carbonate, is called gypcrust.